 I forgot Roger had done that before so it was a fun rediscovery and great reminder. :)

-It brought me back to the beginning of my fitness journey and reminded me how important it has been in overcoming depression.
+It brought me back to the beginning of my fitness journey and reminded me of how important it has been in overcoming depression.

 Roger also dubbed our homemade squat rack the C.T.T.
 Rack or “Cheaper Than Therapy Rack”